Herrandy/RoboND-Perception-Project/writeup.md

 Minimum and maximum number of points in a cluster was set to 30 and 2000.
 Maximum distance between neighbouring points in a cluster was set to 0.05.

 ### Exercise 3
-Training of the SVM done running the following commands:
+Training of the SVM was done running the following commands:

 ```bash
 $ roslaunch sensor_stick training.launch # build-up the environment
 $ rosrun sensor_stick capture_features.py # generate test data
 $ rosrun sensor_stick train_svm.py # train svm
 ```
 In the training process each object was rotated to random pose 100 times.
-The SVM was trained using normals and HSV color features.
+The SVM was trained using point normals and HSV color features.
 Below are images of the normalized confusion matrices obtained after training:
 ![alt text][image1] ![alt text][image2] ![alt text][image3]